garris/BackstopJS/README.md

 },
 ```

+### Serving Reports

+The reports can be served from any static file server, but if you don't have one already configured, `backstop remote` is built in.
+Make sure to run it from a second terminal window.

 ### BackstopJS and CLI return values
 Pro Tip: When run on the command line, the BackstopJS process will return a 0 if tests were successful and a 1 if anything failed.
 So you always have the flexibility of branching way up high in your CLI if needed -- e.g....